Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing

 \subsection{The category of Cartier modules}

 \begin{defn} Let $X$ be an $\bF_p$-scheme, and let $\Mcal$ be an $\Ocal_X$-module.
 An \emph{$r$-Cartier module} (or simply \emph{Cartier module}) structure on $\Mcal$ is the datum of a morphism $\kappa_{\cM} \colon F^r_*\Mcal \ra \Mcal$.
-A morphism of Cartier modules commuting with the respective Cartier module structures (i.e. satisfying the analogue of the diagram in \autoref{def F-module}).
+A morphism of Cartier modules is a morphism of underlying $\cO_X$--modules commuting with the respective Cartier module structures (i.e. satisfying the analogue of the diagram in \autoref{def F-module}).
 We denote the category of Cartier modules by $\Mod(\Ocal_X[F^r]^{op})$ or $\Mod(\Ocal_X[C^r])$.

 The full subcategory of quasi-coherent Cartier modules is denoted by $\QCoh_X^{C^r}$. \end{defn}